meta-craft/auth0-mailchimp-export/README.md

 wt init
 ```

-> Requires at least node 4.2.2 - if you're running multiple version of node make sure to load the right version, e.g. "nvm use 4.2.2"
+> Requires at least node 4.2.2.
+If you're running multiple version of node, make sure to load the right version, e.g. `nvm use 4.2.2`

 ## Running Locally